jhipster/generator-jhipster/CONTRIBUTING.md

 Examples:

+    `./build-samples.sh generateandtest ngx-default`: build and test only ngx-default `./build-samples.sh generateandtest ngx-default --colorizelogfile`: same as before and keep colors in logfile (needs plugin in your Text Editor, see `./build-samples.sh help`).
-    `./build-samples.sh generateandtest ngx-default`: build and test only ngx-default `./build-samples.sh generateandtest ngx-default,react-default`: generate and test ngx-default and react-default `./build-samples.sh generateandtest`: generate and test all samples listed in `./build-sample.sh help`
+    `./build-samples.sh generateandtest ngx-default,react-default`: generate and test ngx-default and react-default `./build-samples.sh generateandtest`: generate and test all samples listed in `./build-sample.sh help`